Use models in Model Garden

 --region=LOCATION_ID

-When prompted, type y to confirm.
-This command produces no output.
+When prompted, enter y to confirm.
+This command doesn't return any output.

 Console